 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

 - allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 - skin flushing

 - stuffy nose

 Where should I keep my medicine?Keep out of the reach of children.

-Store at room temperature below 30 degrees C (86 degrees F).
-Protect from light.
+Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
+Protect from heat, light, and moisture.
+Do not freeze.
 Throw away any unused medicine after the expiration date.